 In this recipe, traditional Scottish shortbread is smeared with golden dulce de leche and, once cooled, covered in a dark chocolate glaze.
 "This is a messy bar," note the authors--for neater edges, dip your knife in hot water and pat it dry before slicing.

-Preheat the oven to 350°F. butter the bottom and sides of aa 9-by-13-inch baking pan.
+For the shortbread: Preheat the oven to 350°F. butter the bottom and sides of 9-by-13-inch baking pan.

 In the bowl of an electric mixer fitted with the paddle attachment, beat the sugar and butter together until blended